 Live at 02.10.2020

 9 a.m.
 CEST / 12 a.m.
 PDT

 This is going to be big.
 Previously scheduled for Saturday, forecasted rain prompted a shift of the Slopestyle comp.
-Batten down the hatches, good times will be coming in fast and furious all day Friday as after six month hiatus, Crankworx Slopestyle is back.
+Batten down the hatches, good times will be coming in fast and furious all day Friday as after a six month hiatus, Crankworx Slopestyle is back.
 In the fourth year on this widely celebrated course, the top step is set for a refresh.
 North Americans have dominated here in the past, but last year in Innsbruck was the beginning of the Era of Emil.
 After returning to competition and coming in second, the young Swedish rider has been riding a wave of momentum.
 He’ll surely be looking to add a win on this course to his resume.

 2019: Brett Rheeder

 2018: Nicholi Rogatkin

 2017: Nicholi Rogatkin